All workforce programs operate within the context of a regional labor market.

 Their wages in turn become the consumer spending that drives businesses to hire more workers in goods and services sectors that support those new workers...spurring secondary economic growth and a higher level of economic prosperity.

-It all has a chain reaction and every jobseeker and incumbent worker counts.
+Decisions have a chain reaction, and every jobseeker and incumbent worker counts.

 Strategic Planning Responsive to Your Labor Market Analysis